Brandon Servania: Professional

 In February 2023, he was traded to Toronto FC in exchange for Jesús Jiménez.

+In February 2025, he signed a two-year contract with D.C.
+United with an option for 2027.

 International

 On October 23, 2018, Servania was called by coach Tab Ramos to be part of the 20-player roster representing United States U20 at the 2018 CONCACAF U-20 Championship.
 During the U-20 final against Mexico, Brandon cleared a shot off the line to preserve the 2–0 United States victory.

 Servania received his first call-up to the senior United States team in January 2020, and his first cap in a victory over Costa Rica.

 In mid-December 2020, Servania was called up by Puerto Rico at senior level for a training camp in the Dominican Republic from January 10 to 20, 2021.
 Servania declined the Puerto Rico invitation.

 Personal life

 Growing up in Alabama, Servania started to play soccer at age six.
 He kicked off his youth career with Birmingham United Soccer Club from U-11 to U-14 before playing for Vestavia Hills Soccer Club in Alabama.

 Servania has a younger brother, Jaden, who plays for North Carolina FC in USL League One.
 Despite being born in Birmingham, Alabama (like Brandon) Jaden represents Puerto Rico at the international level.
 Jaden was called to represent Puerto Rico at the 2018 CONCACAF U-20 Championship and Brandon was called to represent the United States in same tournament.
 On November 1, 2018, Brandon faced his brother when United States debuted in 2018 CONCACAF U-20 Championship against Puerto Rico.
 Both players played the entire match, Brandon in the midfield and Jaden in the attack.